ashsaym/kube-board/README.md

 3. Click on individual resources to view detailed information
 4. Use the generated kubectl commands for common operations (hover over resources to see commands)
 5. Stream logs from pods directly in the browser
-6. Toggle between dark and light themes using the theme button in the navigation bar

 ## Development